-SL note: Make sure you are not missing his bedtime window since 9pm is late for his age.
+Sleep Lady: Make sure you are not missing his bedtime window since 9pm is late for his age.
 Also I would try waking him after 45minutes for his nap….he may be less cranky.

-I have a three year old that still needs a nap.
+Parent Question: I have a three year old that still needs a nap.
 However, if he sleeps too much or too late in the day i.e. after 2pm or for more than 1 hour, he won’t fall asleep at a decent hour (8:30, 9pm) at night.
 Help!!!

-How do you know when your 4-year-old is ready to stop napping?
+Parent Question: How do you know when your 4-year-old is ready to stop napping?

-SL note: The simplest way to tell whether a preschooler or kindergartner needs a nap is to watch him.
+Sleep Lady: The simplest way to tell whether a preschooler or kindergartner needs a nap is to watch him.
 If he gets a lot of nighttime sleep and is cheerful and easy going during the day, he probably doesn’t need to nap.

 If he is cranky or teary or frequently melting down, he probably needs at least a few naps a week.
 Car behavior is also a good clue.
-If he conks out every time you start your engine, he probably still needs that afternoon snooze
+If he conks out every time you start your engine, he probably still needs that afternoon snooze.

 My 4-year-old acts as if he could stay up longer than me at night (10:00) and is up at 7:00, ready to go!
-He’s still napping 2 hours in the afternoons; if he doesn’t, he is either a monster or asleep at dinner.
+He’s still nsapping 2 hours in the afternoons; if he doesn’t, he is either a monster or asleep at dinner.
 Is he ready to forgo naps?
 What can I do to get him to go to bed earlier?

 Did you know that sleep averages: 3 year olds: 10.5 at night 1.5hrs during the day.
 4 year olds: 11.5 hrs at night?

 Sleep needs shift year to year for this age group.
 As their naps shrink and disappear, they need to sleep a little longer at night.
 You’ll have to adjust bedtime, unless they naturally begin to sleep in a little later in the morning.
-Even when they stop napping, quiet time in the late afternoon or before dinner is a must for four year olds, and a wise idea for five year olds.
+Even when they stop napping, quiet time in the late afternoon or before dinner is a must for four-year-olds, and a wise idea for five-year-olds.